dnhkng/PCAonGPU/README.md

 # PCAonGPU

 A powerful implementation of Incremental Principal Components Analysis that runs on GPU, built on top of PyTorch.
-30x speed-ups on gigabyte-scale PCA.
+Up to 20x speed-ups on gigabyte-scale PCA.

 ## Installation

 ### From PyPi
-pip install PCAonGPU
+`pip install PCAonGPU`

 ### From Source